CrayLabs/SmartSim/doc/run_settings.rst

 object for local launches by specifying the `"local"` launcher during ``Experiment`` creation.
 We also demonstrate specifying `run_command="mpirun"` locally.

-**Initialize and configure a run settings object with no run command specified:**
+**Initialize and Configure a RunSettings Object with No Run Command Specified:**

 .. code-block:: python